Back to the top

 Baseline Tariff

 • 10% tariff on imports from all countries (except China, Hong Kong, and Macau, which are subject to higher rates).
-This tariff applies to imports from most countries on top of the ones listed below, but is currently the total tariff for most countries due to a 90-day pause on reciprocal tariffs.
+This is an additional tariff on top of the ones listed below.
+The 90-day pause on reciprocal tariffs, initially implemented around April 11, 2025, has influenced the total tariffs for some countries in the short term.

 Separate Tariffs